Opioid Lawsuit Lawyers

 County, City & State Hospitals Bearing the Burden

 It is no secret that opioid use has significantly increased over the years, at least in part by, due to over-prescribing by doctors and lack of adequate instructions and warnings from some drug manufacturers.
-From the manufacturers and marketers that encourage the drugs production and distribution, to the medical professionals who prescribe opioids to patients that have alternate courses of treatment available; the rise of opioid abuse has lead to numerous pharmaceutical negligence lawsuits being filed on behalf of government agencies that that have had to bear the costs of dealing with the aftermath of opioid addiction.
-These claims are being filed against over-prescribing doctors, hospitals, pharmacies and manufacturers that are alleged to have contributed to the epidemic.
+From the manufacturers and marketers that encourage the drug’s production and distribution, to the medical professionals who prescribe opioids to patients that have alternate courses of treatment available; the rise of opioid abuse has lead to numerous pharmaceutical negligence lawsuits being filed on behalf of government agencies that have had to bear the costs of dealing with the aftermath of opioid addiction.
+These claims are being filed against over-prescribing doctors, hospitals, pharmacies, and manufacturers that are alleged to have contributed to the epidemic.